-Wet lab Research
+Wet Lab Research

-- Metagenomics of Environmental Bacteria – I am currently involved in several metagenomics projects with undergraduate researchers, looking at the microbiome of our campus.
+Dr. Smyth is currently involved in several metagenomics projects with undergraduate researchers, looking at the microbiome of our campus.
 This work is conducted as part of a classroom-based undergraduate research experience.